 Push Notifications are messages that are proactively sent from an app to a known, permitted client (either a mobile device or a web browser).
 Modern smartphone users will be well acquainted with push notification behavior within their favorite apps.

 The Push Notification page in Callback helps you to integrate Push Notification support into your apps.
 In the Callback UI, you implement Push Notifications on the Developer > Credential Management > Push Notification tab.
 Only users who are members of the Callback Developer and/or Administrator Roles can access this tab.
-See Limiting User Actions for more information about controlling user access to Callback tabs and features.
+See Controlling User Access for more information about controlling user access to Callback tabs and features.
 As long as you have sufficient permissions to view the Push Notification page, then you have full access to use all of its features.

 Firebase Cloud Messaging Push Notifications